 - Hotel Viktor: Located a little over a kilometre from the train station and the city centre, this hotel is still near the main attractions, but in Petrzalka.
 The colourful rooms, affordable rates, and close access to local landmarks make this a great place to stay.

-✔ Best area to stay for shopping and business travel
+✔ Best area to stay in Bratislava for shopping & business travel

-The industrial part of the city, Rusinov is the second-largest district and home to many commercial areas and shopping malls.
-As the centre of commerce in Bratislava, Rusinov also attracts a lot of business travellers.
+The industrial part of the city, Ruzinov is the second-largest district and home to many commercial areas and shopping malls.
+As the centre of commerce in Bratislava, Ruzinov also attracts a lot of business travellers.

 A large portion of the district is also covered in industrial warehouses and factories, mostly built during the Soviet era.
 Many of the biggest companies in Slovakia are headquartered in this neighbourhood.

-To accommodate everyone, the neighbourhood has large hotels and resorts, with many of the locations situated near Bratislava Airport.
+To accommodate everyone, the neighbourhood has large hotels and resorts with many situated near Bratislava Airport.

-There are over 170 stores and malls in this district.
-A lot of the local produce and dairy products also come from the Rusinov fields.
+There are over 170 stores and malls in the Ruzinov district.
+A lot of the local produce and dairy products also come from the Ruzinov fields.

 Between the market and the malls, you will find you’ll never run out of places to shop.

-Here are a few of the best hotels and places to stay in Rusinov:
+Here are a few of the best hotels and places to stay in Ruzinov:

 - Holiday Inn Bratislava: Ten minutes from the business centre, this hotel also borders the edge of the district.
 The rooms are colourful and offer views of the city.
 The four-star hotel tends to fill up quickly, especially during the middle of summer and other busy tourist seasons.